mg878/Iran_WeeklyMortality/README.md

 `cumulative_deaths_perProvince.csv`: total excess deaths per province per age group during the pandemic period to week 26 in year 1400 solar hijri using our standard and conservative estimates.

-`raw data`: includes the observed weekly all-cause mortality data from NOCR since the first week in 1394 solar hijri to week 26 in 1400 solar hijri.
+`raw data.zip`: includes the observed weekly all-cause mortality data from NOCR since the first week in 1394 solar hijri to week 26 in 1400 solar hijri.